BillChabzz/html-frameworks/framework-research.md

 * shaped focusable components
 * mouse event handling

-The latest Zebra version is distributed under Apache licence
+The latest Zebra version is distributed under Apache licence.

+5. **Framework7** - free open source HTML5 framework to build web apps or mobile apps with mobile feel.
+However, it is not compatible with all platforms it is focused on only IOS and material design.

+It is easy to use to build mobile apps.

+It us an IOS specific framework.

+Framwork7 Material Design was designed according to Google Material Design specification.

+It comes with ready to use UI components.